Sanglorian/orcus/Orcus Monsters - current.md

 #### Spider’s Lair

-*Level 4.* Open ground; tunnels have walls and floors of raw earth and are as heigh as the spiders that made them.
+*Level 4.* Open ground; tunnels have walls and floors of raw earth and are as high as the spiders that made them.

 *Light:* Dim light under tree canopy; tunnels are dark.